 Anchorage Community Concert Band welcomes players of all levels and all instruments, we ask members to make a commitment to the necessary practice (both at home and especially in rehearsal) to be a contributing musician in the band.
-We need band members to faithfully commit to rehearsals, however if you will not be attending for any reason please contact Dan or your section leader.
+We need band members to faithfully commit to rehearsals, however if you will not be attending for any reason please contact the director and your section leader.

 Maintaining active membership in the band is important with attendance but in addition semester fees need to be paid.
-Dues are $45.00 per individual and $70.00 for a family.
+Dues are $60.00 per individual and $45.00 for students enrolled in high school and college.
 The membership fee partially supports operational expenses, such as facility fees for rehearsals and performances, development and maintenance of music library (including literature, folders, copy paper, printing) and other office supplies.
 Fees are due the second rehearsal of each semester.

 Each band member will have their own music folder to take home and bring back to rehearsal.
 If there is not music available to take home, please let us know and we will have a folder for you at the next rehearsal.
 Please remember to take your music home and not leave it in the band room.

-Most of the rehearsals are at Begich Middle School.
+Most of the rehearsals are at East High School.
 A calendar will be posted with dates for rehearsal locations if changes are needed.
-Rehearsals begin promptly at 7:00 pm and end at 9:00 pm.
+Rehearsals begin promptly at 7:00 pm and ends at 9:00 pm.
 Please arrive 10 minutes early to warm up.
-Please put instrument cases and coats in the choir room next to the band room.
-This will hopefully give more space between chairs and rows.

-Traditionally we have 2 formal concerts per year, one in December and the other in the spring.
+Traditionally we have two formal concerts per year, one in December and the other in the spring.
 Other concerts may be scheduled throughout the year depending on community involvement and needs.

 Concert dress will be all black.
-Men: black shirts, black pants, black shoes and socks and optional black tie.
+Men may wear black shirts, black pants, black shoes and socks and optional black tie.
 Women may wear black shirts, pants, tea length or longer skirts or dresses with black shoes.
 Please prepare and plan accordingly.

 By-Laws and the Code of Conduct are part of Anchorage Community Concert Band membership.